csev/dj4e/assn/dj_install.md

     cd django
     git clone https://github.com/csev/dj4e-samples

-Then lets run one of the applications:
+Then lets setup the database for the main sample applications:

     cd dj4e-samples
-    cd hello
+    cd samples
+    python3 manage.py migrate
     python3 manage.py runserver

 Then navigate to http://localhost:8000 to see the page.